ahaooahaz/Annal/README.md

 * [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)
 * [powerlevel10k](https://github.com/romkatv/powerlevel10k)

-## features
+## utils

 ### jt

-auto jump to remote machine by ssh.
+autojump to remote machine by ssh and sshpass, suitable for scenarios where multiple jump to different machines in a safe environment, password and details will save in ${HOME}/.jtremote.local, make sure it will not leak.

 usage: